Message us or call us on

-It is also important to realise that there is a lot of movement in this holiday, on several days you explore by boat for instance or will cross by water taxi between Big Corn and Little Corn Island.
+It is also important to realise that there is a lot of movement in this holiday, on several days you explore by boat for instance or will cross by water taxi.
 We don’t think that these trips feel like ‘transfers’ to get somewhere, rather they form part of the journey.
 In any case, this is not a sedentary experience, it is one dedicated to active exploration – be that on foot, by boat or even vehicle.

 The accommodation on this trip is generally of a first class standard though it is much simpler in the Rio San Juan and on the Solentiname Islands.
-On Ometepe and Little Corn Islands the accommodations we use are first rate lodges, though it's still worth being prepared for occasional lapses in service levels (and sometimes electricity).
+On Ometepe the accommodation we use is a first rate lodge, though it's still worth being prepared for occasional lapses in service levels (and sometimes electricity).